dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

  adduser example_user
 ```

-Enter a password, press 'Enter' to leave the other questions blank, they are not required, and press Y for "Yes"
+Enter a password, press 'Enter' to leave the other questions blank (eg Name, Work Phone...), they are not required, and press Y for "Yes"

 -   At this point, someone could go to the same URL you set up above, and login with this new username and password but they wouldn't be able to install packages (no root access)